kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 - Use some of [capacitive multitouch solutions](http://www.pdaatl.com/products.htm) manufacture by [PDA inc](http://www.pdaatl.com/)
 - Use custom LCD adpter board

-For this guide we will use a custom developed board, enabling us to connect every LCD display with 24-bit RGB paralell interface.
-You can build it by yourself, check folloing repository: [LCD adapter board r1.0](https://github.com/kamval/SAMA5D27-SOM1-EK1/tree/master/4.%20demo%20SD0%20(VIDEO)/LCD%20adapter%20board%20r1.0).
+For this guide we will use a custom developed board, enabling us to connect every LCD with 24-bit RGB parallel interface.
+You can build it by yourself, check following repository: [LCD adapter board r1.0](https://github.com/kamval/SAMA5D27-SOM1-EK1/tree/master/4.%20demo%20SD0%20(VIDEO)/LCD%20adapter%20board%20r1.0).
-The display used for the guide is: [KWH043ST12](https://store.comet.bg/Catalogue/Product/45269/) manufacture by [FORMIKE](https://www.wandisplay.com/).
+The PN of the display used for the guide is: [KWH043ST12](https://store.comet.bg/Catalogue/Product/45269/) manufacture by [FORMIKE](https://www.wandisplay.com/).

 #### Check previous guide to see 5W1H:
 - Pre Requirements